caruby/tissue/examples/galena/README.md

 3. Run the following:

-   `crtmigrate --target TissueSpecimen --mapping conf/simple/fields.yaml data/simple.csv`
+   `crtmigrate --target TissueSpecimen --mapping conf/simple/fields.yaml --defaults conf/defaults.yaml data/simple.csv`

    This command migrates the CSV record in the `simple.csv` input file into a caTissue `TissueSpecimen` based on the `simple/fields.yaml` mapping file.